-For scalePeaks(): function to calculate a single numeric from intensity valby ues of a spectrum by which all intensities (of that spectrum) should be divided by.
+by For scalePeaks(): function to calculate a single numeric from intensity values of a spectrum by which all intensities (of that spectrum) should be divided by.
 The default by = sum will divide intensities of each spectrum by the sum of intensities of that spectrum.

 msLevel. integer defining the MS level(s) of the spectra to which the function should be applied (defaults to all MS levels of object.
-For filterMsLevel(): the MS level to which object should be subsetted.